opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 For new Data Prepper sources using source coordination, identifying and delineating work partitions is a fundamental first step.

 Data Prepper defines work partitions differently for various sources.
-In the S3 source, each S3 object represents a partition.
-For OpenSearch, an index serves as a partition.
-DynamoDB sources have dual partition types: S3 data files for exports and shards for stream processing.
+In the `s3` source, each Amazon Simple Storage Service (Amazon S3) object represents a partition.
+In OpenSearch, an index serves as a partition.
+Amazon DynamoDB sources have dual partition types: S3 data files for exports and shards for stream processing.

 ### Creating a source coordination-enabled Data Prepper plugin